Any resident of the City of Milwaukee or the building's owner can petition the Historic Preservation Commission for the designation of a site.

 Follow the steps below to apply for historic designation of a site or district:

-Submit your application with supporting documents in an email to firstname.lastname@example.org or via the post office to the address listed on the right side of this web page.
+Submit your application with supporting documents in an email to [email protected] or via the post office to the address listed on the right side of this web page.
+You must also provide a $25 application fee by cash or check.
+The alderperson for the district in which the building or district is located may have the fee waived.

 A minimum of twenty-five days after the notification letters are mailed, a public hearing is scheduled.
 You should plan to attend this meeting with your supporting materials should any questions arise.